jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 # Motivation

-Recent applications are demanding lower latency.
+Many applications are latency-sensitive, demanding lower latency between microservices in the application.
-Scheduling pods only focused on reducing costs are not suitable for applications where low latency plays a major role.
+Scheduling policies that aim to reduce costs or increase resource efficiency are not enough for applications where end-to-end latency becomes a primary objective.
-Applications such as the Internet of Things (IoT) and video services would benefit the most from plugins where latency and bandwidth are considered in the decision process and not only resource usages (e.g., CPU and RAM).
+Applications such as the Internet of Things (IoT), multi-tier web services, and video streaming services would benefit the most from network-aware scheduling policies, which consider latency and bandwidth in addition to the default resources (e.g., CPU and memory) used by the scheduler.

-Companies are currently facing latency when using cloud services.
+Users encounter latency issues frequently when using multi-tier applications.
+These applications usually include tens to hundreds of microservices with complex interdependencies/chains.
-Distance from servers is usually the primary culprit.
+Distance from servers with chained microservices deployed is usually the primary culprit.
-The best strategy is to reduce the latency between services belonging to the same application.
-This work is inspired by [Service Function Chaining](https://www.sciencedirect.com/science/article/pii/S1084804516301989) (SFC).
+The best strategy is to reduce the latency between chained microservices in the same application, according to the prior work about [Service Function Chaining](https://www.sciencedirect.com/science/article/pii/S1084804516301989) (SFC).

-Also, bandwidth plays an important role since overloaded nodes would degrade performance.
+Besides, bandwidth plays an essential role for those applications with high volumes of data transfers among microservices.
+For example, multiple replicas in a database application may require frequent copies to ensure data consistency.
+[Spark jobs](https://spark.apache.org/) may have frequent data transfers among map and reduce nodes.
+Insufficient network capacity in nodes would lead to increasing delay or packet drops, which will degrade the quality of service for applications.

-We propose a **Network-Aware framework** for Kubernetes focused on delivering low latency to end-users and ensuring bandwidth conservation during pod allocations.
+We propose a **Network-Aware Scheduling framework** for Kubernetes that focus on delivering low latency to end-users and ensuring bandwidth reservations in pod scheduling.

-This work significantly extends the previous work open-sourced [here](https://github.com/jpedro1992/sfc-controller) based on the old scheduler extender process.
+This work significantly extends the previous work open-sourced [here](https://github.com/jpedro1992/sfc-controller) that implements a latency aware scheduler extender based on the [scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md) design.

 ## Goals